Red Rice Salad w/ Mint and Shallot Vinaigrette – A favorite whole grain

 - 1/4 cup chopped parsley

 - 1/4 cup chopped mint leaves , or even more to your specific taste

-- Cook 1 cup of raw red rice according to package instructions.
+- Cook the 1 cup of raw red rice according to package instructions.
 Allow to cool.

-- In sauce pan over medium-low heat add only 2 tablespoons of oil and cook shallots and garlic until a light golden brown or until fragrant.
-Immediately remove from heat and add remaining 2 tablespoons of oil, sugar, soy sauce, sesame oil, salt, vinegar, lemon juice and cracked black pepper.
-Stir till sugar dissolves and all ingredients are mixed together.
+- In saucepan over medium heat add the vegetable oil and cook shallots (or onion) and garlic until a light golden brown or until fragrant, about 1-2 minutes.
+Immediately remove from heat and add soy sauce, rice vinegar, sesame oil, lemon zest and juice, salt, and black pepper.
+Stir until all ingredients are mixed together.
 Put aside to marinade further while you prepare vegetables and herbs.

-- After rice has completely cooled, toss in cucumbers, chopped herbs and shallot dressing.
-Eat immediately or chill in regridgerter.
+- For room temperature or chilled rice dish: After rice has completely cooled, toss in cucumbers, chopped herbs and shallot dressing.
+Eat immediately or chill in refrigerator.
 Before eating, toss everything in bowl again before serving.

-- For a warm red rice dish, toss cucumbers and herbs with warm rice.
-Heat up dressing in sauce pan till warm and toss with rice.
+- For a warm red rice dish: toss cucumbers and herbs with warm rice.
+Heat up dressing in sauce pan until warm and toss with rice.
 Serve immediately.